top of page

 NOTICE OF DATA EVENT

-Amityville, NY – [10/31/24] – Brunswick Hospital Center (“Brunswick”) is providing notice of a recent event that may affect the privacy of information pertaining to certain patients.
+Amityville, NY – May 2, 2025 – Brunswick Hospital Center (“Brunswick”) is providing an update to its October 31, 2024, notice of a recent event that may affect the privacy of information pertaining to certain patients.
 We have no indications of identity theft or fraud associated with this event and we are providing notice of this event so potentially affected individuals can take any steps they deem to be appropriate.

-As part of the investigation, we undertook comprehensive review of the potentially impacted data to determine what information may be affected and to whom the information relates.
-That review is ongoing.
-Once complete, we will communicate directly with patients whose information is identified in the review.
+As part of the investigation, we undertook comprehensive third-party review of the potentially impacted data to determine what information may be affected and to whom the information relates.
+That review recently completed, and Brunswick is mailing letters to individuals identified in the review directly.

 What Information Was Involved.
-The information that may be impacted varies by individual and may include: full name, address, date of birth, Social Security number, dates of service, patient ID number, procedure codes, procedure costs, procedure and provider information, diagnosis, health insurance information, claim information, and information related to the payment of healthcare services.
+The information that may be impacted varies by individual and may include full name, address, date of birth, Social Security number, government issued identification, financial account information, payment card information, dates of service, patient identification number, treatment information, medication information, procedure codes, procedure costs, procedure and provider information, diagnosis, health insurance information, claim information, and information related to the payment of healthcare services.

 What We Are Doing.
-Upon identifying the event, we moved quickly to secure the network, investigate the event, and determine the scope of impact. we also notified law enforcement and appropriate regulators.
-We are also reviewing policies, procedures, and security tools to reduce the likelihood of a similar event from occurring in the future.
+Upon identifying the event, we moved quickly to secure the network, investigate the event and determine the scope of impact.
+We also notified law enforcement and appropriate governmental regulators.
+We have been reviewing policies, procedures, and security tools to reduce the likelihood of a similar event from occurring in the future.

 For More Information.
-If you have further questions, you may contact Brunswick at notice@brunswickhospitalcenter.org, or
+If you have further questions, you may contact Brunswick’s dedicated assistance

 You may obtain a free copy of your credit report from each of the three major credit reporting agencies once every 12 months by visiting http://www.annualcreditreport.com/, calling toll-free 1-877-322-8228, or by completing an Annual Credit Report Request Form and mailing it to Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348.
 You also can contact one of the following three national credit reporting agencies: